Optimal quantization with branched optimal transport distances

 It may be equivalently written in terms of measures as:

-For more classical costs, e.g. corresponding to Wasserstein distance $W_p$, it is straightforward to see that optimal quantization is equivalent to an optimal partition problem, where the optimal partitions are given by Voronoi diagrams associated with a finite set of points.
-With our branched transportation cost $\mathbf C^\alpha$ (corresponding to distance $\mathbf d^\alpha$), the situation is a priori much more difficult, since there is no clear decomposition of the target space into regions associated with the atoms of a quantizer: on the contrary, in branched transport it is expected that several atoms are first collected together along a graph, then irrigate some part of the target measure, so that we cannot associate these irrigated points with a single atom.
-However, we shall see that such situations do not occur for \emph{optimal} quantizers, resulting in the equivalence between the optimal quantization and optimal partition problems.
+For more classical transport costs, e.g. corresponding to Wasserstein distances $W_p$ ($p\geq 1$), it is straightforward to see that optimal quantization is equivalent to an optimal partition problem, where the optimal partitions are given by Voronoi diagrams associated with a finite set of points.
+With our branched transportation cost $\mathbf C^\alpha$ (corresponding to the distance $\mathbf d^\alpha$), the situation is a priori much more difficult, since there is no clear decomposition of the target space into regions associated with the atoms of a quantizer: on the contrary, in branched transport it is expected that several atoms are first collected together along a graph, then irrigate some part of the target measure, so that we cannot associate these irrigated points with a single atom.
+However, we have seen in \Cref{quantizers_disjointness} that such situations do not occur for \emph{(mass-)optimal} quantizers, resulting in the equivalence between the optimal quantization and optimal partition problems.

 Note that the existence of minimizers for \labelcref{pb:opt_partition_measures} is not direct from functional analysis results, since the condition $\nu_i\perp\nu_j$ does not pass to weak limits of measures.
 To prove existence of solutions, we introduce the following relaxed optimal partition problem